itsjordanmuller/50-in-50-html-css-javascript/README.md

 ## What I Learned/Key Takeaways

-1. **Dynamic Content Creation:** I learned how to dynamically create and display content based on user input, a key skill in interactive web development.
+1. **Dynamic Content Creation:** I learned how to dynamically create and display content based on user input.
 2. **Array Manipulation and Randomization:** The project enhanced my understanding of JavaScript array methods and implementing randomization logic.
 3. **CSS Styling for Interactivity:** I gained experience in styling interactive elements, such as highlighting selected items for visual feedback.
 4. **Event Handling in JavaScript:** The project reinforced my skills in handling user events like key presses and using them to trigger specific functions.